 Flu vaccines are meant to develop antibodies that provide protection against the different strains of the virus, and usually develop within 2 weeks of receiving the vaccine.
 Some years the vaccine is more effective than others.
-When creating the vaccine, it can mutate and become less effective against different strains of the virus.
-This year, the vaccine did mutate making it only about 10% effective.
+When creating the vaccine, it can mutate and become less effective against different strains of the virus, but that doesn't mean you shouldn't bother.

-The CDC or Center for Disease Control, has now classified this year’s flu season, as an epidemic, due to the large outbreaks across the U.S., and the severity of the virus strains people are contracting.
+The CDC or Center for Disease Control, classifies some year's flu season as an epidemic, due to the large outbreaks across the U.S., and the severity of the virus strains people are contracting.
 Certainly, people with underlying health issues such as heart conditions, lung conditions, diabetes and other health issues are at a greater risk for complications or death from the flu, as are older people and very young children.
 However, some years, people without underlying health conditions have serious complications, and there are an increased number of deaths causing alarm.

 We offer Travel Medical Insurance options to meet your coverage needs as well as options to fit your budget.
 Purchasing Travel Medical insurance can be an easy process as there are no documents that need to be submitted, and coverage can start as early as the next day.
 You can obtain information, quotes and even purchase Travel Medical insurance online, or if you would prefer, you can contact us to speak with a licensed professional for assistance.